BardicDefense/purple-hack/README.md

 ## Perception Checks

-Perception checks are always made in secret by the referee.
+Perception checks are Ability Checks always made in secret by the referee.
 There's no requirement for players to constantly state that they're doing basic investigative tasks that are repetitive and/or obvious, like "I'm looking at the floor" or "I'm listening for noises."
 The slow pace of cautious exploration accounts for these.

 However, sometimes a scenario involves something unusually subtle or a creature has the abilities or has taken the effort to evade typical scrutiny, and calling out a specific action might be required.

 Overall, checks aren't made just to use one's eyes or ears or otherwise notice the obvious.
 A Perception check only occurs when the rules call for one (e.g. looking for traps or secret doors), or if the referee decides one is needed.

 For a group Perception check, the referee applies the group's average Per modifier, if any, rounding normally.
-For checks by individuals with a positive Per modifier, _twice_ the searcher's bonus is applied.

 ## Retainers